This website uses cookies. Read more about our cookie/privacy policy.

 Chance to Dance was established in 2000.
 The idea came from Sheffield’s involvement in the World Health Organisation European Healthy City Movement, when Turku in Finland challenged European cities to organise a dance festival in their streets.

-Come back soon for details for 2024.
+Come back soon for programme details for Chance to Dance 2025.

 You might also like...